Wheel hub fixation

 The second rod is connected to the first rod by a ball lock pin.
 It is used for lateral stabilisation.

 The wheel hub rod (RST) is bolted to the fixation bearing.
-The bearing is screwed onto a pre-mounted adapter on the wheel hub.
 This connection is made quickly, easily and yet securely with just one screw.

 Here you will find a selection of operating instructions for wheel hub fixation.